satyadevkalakonda/Calculator_Project/1_Requirements/Readme.md

 ## What:

-- We can except the results that user can perform mathematical operations like arthemetic & Scientific operations.
+- We can except the results that user can perform mathematical operations like arthimetic , Trigonometric & Scientific operations.

 ## When: